Board of Directors

 Dr Gerzberg, a non-executive director, joined the Board of CSR as a non-executive director on 31 August 2011 following the acquisition by CSR of Zoran Corporation which he co-founded and was its President, CEO and Director.
 Dr Gerzberg has over 30 years experience in the high technology industry in areas related to semiconductors, software and systems utilising digital signal processing and System-On- a-Chip (SOC) platforms in consumer electronics, communications, PCs, military and medical electronics markets.
 Prior to co-founding Zoran, Dr Gerzberg was Associate Director of Stanford University’s Electronics Laboratory, where he managed, conducted research and taught.
 Dr Gerzberg served as a director on the Consumers Electronics Association’s Board of Industry Leaders for two terms, from 2006 to 2008 and from 2011 to 2013.
 He was named Northern California’s “2003 Ernst & Young Entrepreneur of the Year” in the Semiconductor category, and in 2004 he was the recipient of the California Israel Chamber of Commerce International Partnership award.
 Dr Gerzberg holds a PhD in Electrical Engineering from Stanford University in California and an MSc in Medical Electronics and a BSc in Electrical Engineering from the Technion-Israel Institute of Technology in Haifa, Israel.

-Mr Stone, a non-executive director, joined the Board of CSR as a non-executive director on 16 July 2012 and is also Chairman of the Remuneration Committee.
+Mr Stone, a non-executive director, joined the Board of CSR as a non-executive director on 16 July 2012 and is also Chairman of the Remuneration Committee and a member of the Audit Committee.
 Mr Stone is Chief Executive Officer of Nair & Co, a private company, with operations in the UK, India and the USA, which is a leading provider of specialist technical and administrative support services for companies which are looking to expand into international markets.
 Prior to taking on this role, in 2012, Mr Stone served as Chief Executive of Fitness First, one of the world’s leading health and fitness groups, as it went through a financial restructuring.
 From October 1999 until December 2011, Mr Stone served as Chief Executive Officer of Northgate Information Solutions plc (‘Northgate’), and was responsible for creating a market leader in providing specialist software, outsourcing and information technology services to the human resources, local government, education and public safety markets across five continents with revenues of over £850 million and employing over 10,000 people.
 Following the acquisition of Northgate in 2007 by private equity firm KKR for £1 billion, when Northgate de-listed, Mr Stone remained as CEO until December 2011.
 Prior to his role at Northgate, Mr Stone held senior positions with Accenture, Digital Equipment Corporation UK and EDS.